jameshfisher/jameshfisher.com/_posts/2020-03-13-how-to-record-a-canvas-to-video.md

 ---
-title: "How to record a canvas to video"
+title: How to record a canvas to video
-tags: ["programming", "web"]
+tags:
+  - programming
+  - web
 ---

 You can use HTML `canvas` to produce videos!